bashtools/cassandra-s3-backup/README.md

 ### Examples
-  - Take a full snapshot, gzip compress it with nice level 15,  use the /var/lib/cassandra/backups directory to stage the backup before uploading it to the GCS Bucket, and clear old incremental and snapshot files
+  - Take a full snapshot, gzip compress it with nice level 15,  use the /var/lib/cassandra/backups directory to stage the backup before uploading it to the S3 Bucket, and clear old incremental and snapshot files

- `./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -zCc -N 15 -d /var/lib/cassandra/backups backup`
+ `./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -zCc -N 15 -d /var/lib/cassandra/backups backup`

   - Do a dry run of a full snapshot with verbose output and create list of files that would have been copied

-  `./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -vn backup`
+  `./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -vn backup`

   - Backup and bzip2 compress copies of the most recent incremental backup files since the last incremental backup

-`  ./cassandra-cloud-backup.sh -b gs://cassandra-backups123/ -ji -d /var/lib/cassandra/backups backup`
+`  ./cassandra-cloud-backup.sh -b s3://cassandra-backups123/ -ji -d /var/lib/cassandra/backups backup`

   - Restore a backup without prompting from given bucket path and keep the old files locally

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123/backups/host01/snpsht/2016-01-20_18-57/ -fk -d /var/lib/cassandra/backups restore`
+ ` ./cassandra-cloud-backup.sh -b s3://cass-bk123/backups/host01/snpsht/2016-01-20_18-57/ -fk -d /var/lib/cassandra/backups restore`

-  - List inventory of available backups stored in Google Cloud Store
+  - List inventory of available backups stored in S3

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123 inventory`
+ ` ./cassandra-cloud-backup.sh -b s3://cass-bk123 inventory`

-  - List inventory of available backups stored in Google Cloud Store for a different server
+  - List inventory of available backups stored in S3 for a different server

- ` ./cassandra-cloud-backup.sh -b gs://cass-bk123 inventory -a testserver01`
+ ` ./cassandra-cloud-backup.sh -b s3://cass-bk123 inventory -a testserver01`

 ### Commands: